Stochastic approximation of symmetric Nash equilibria in queueing games: Applications, implementation and refinements

 \subsection{Selective routing in queues with different buffer capacities}

 Consider a queueing network comprised of two servers, Server 1 that has no waiting room, and Server 2 that offers unlimited queuing capacity.
-Customers arrive at the system following a Poisson process with rate $\lambda$, with i.i.d service-length requirements distributed according to $F$.
+Customers arrive at the system following a Poisson process with rate $\lambda$, with iid service-length requirements distributed according to $F$.
 Let $Y\sim F$ represent some arbitrary service duration, and let $\E[Y]=1/\mu$.

 Upon arrival a customer cannot observe the system's state, and is given the option to \emph{sense}, that is, to make a costly attempt to obtain service by Server 1, at a fixed cost $c_s$.
 A customer that chooses to sense and finds Server 1 idle, immediately commences service, otherwise they are instantaneously sent to the end of the infinite-capacity queue and waits to be served by Server 2.
 The sensing option is offered only upon the customer's arrival, and the cost is incurred regardless of whether Server 1 is found idling or not.
 Customers who do not choose the sensing option do not incur a sensing cost and are sent directly to the end of the queue served by Server 2.
 All customers queueing for Server 2 incur a linear waiting cost at rate $c_w$ per unit time.